 My research interests span statistics, computer science, biology, pedagogy, and community-engaged scholarship.

-I am a co-founder of Farm To Fork, a project which aims to improve the quality and quantity of food donated to food banks and pantries by connecting donors with the real-time needs of emergency food providers, co-creator of ICON, a transdisciplinary undergraduate classroom that brings students from across campus together to work on social challenges, and co-founder of GuelphHacks, a multidisciplinary annual hackathon held at the University of Guelph.
+I am a co-founder of Farm To Fork, a project which aims to improve the quality and quantity of food donated to food banks and pantries by connecting donors with the real-time needs of emergency food providers, co-creator of ICON, a transdisciplinary undergraduate classroom that brings students from across campus together to work on social challenges, co-founder of GuelphHacks and the Improve Life Challenge, multidisciplinary annual hackathons held at the University of Guelph, and co-creator of the Gryphons Care initiative.